Sillyon/customer-satisfaction-survey/README.md

 # Customer Satisfaction Survey

-This project is back-end of customer satisfaction survey Restful Web Application.
+This project is back-end of customer satisfaction survey RESTful Web Service.
 It presents surveys, and a repeatedly answerable survey topic, and calculated Net Promoter Score(NPS) of topics.

 ## Development Environment